A Phase 2, Open-Label Study of PCS6422 With Capecitabine in Patients With Advanced or Metastatic Breast Cancer

 HealthScout AI Analysis

-Goal: To assess the efficacy and safety of combining PCS6422, an investigational DPD inhibitor, with capecitabine in patients with advanced or metastatic breast cancer who are ineligible for anthracycline, taxane, or other available therapies.
+Goal: Assess whether adding the DPD inhibitor PCS6422 to capecitabine improves antitumor activity and maintains acceptable safety compared with standard capecitabine alone in patients with advanced or metastatic breast cancer who are not candidates for anthracycline-, taxane-, PD-1–, or PARP inhibitor–based therapies.

-Outcomes: Primary endpoints are objective response rate (ORR) per RECIST 1.1 and the incidence of adverse events across treatment arms.
-Secondary endpoints include disease control rate (DCR), duration of response (DOR), time to response (TTR), and progression-free survival (PFS), all assessed up to 24 weeks post end of treatment.
+Outcomes: Primary outcomes: objective response rate per RECIST 1.1 and incidence, frequency, duration, and severity of adverse events.
+Secondary outcomes: disease control rate, duration of response, time to response, and progression-free survival, with follow-up up to 24 weeks post end of treatment and on-treatment tumor assessments approximately every 12 weeks.

 Eligibility More information